Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Introduction

 \subsubsection{New Results}

-We describe a general class of aggregation functions (\Cref{def:sublinear}) which contains most conceivable aggregations, and analyze their effect on the distinguishing-power of MP-GNNs.
-Denote by $\CN$ the class of MP-GNNs comprising (only) such aggregations, denote the number of equivalence classes that an MP-GNN $N$ induces on vertices in graphs of size $n$, and on the whole graphs, by $N_{\dpower}(n)$ and $N_{\gdpower}(n)$ respectively, and similarly for CR$^{(2)}$ by $\text{CR}^{(2)}_{\dpower}(n)$, $\text{CR}^{(2)}_{\gdpower}(n)$, then we prove the following. \begin{itemize} \item [1.]
+We consider the domain of graphs with boolean-features vertices, which represents all domains with features over a finite set of finite-precision values.
+We describe a general class of aggregation functions (\Cref{def:sublinear}) which captures most of the reasonable aggregations that do not involve exponentiation or division by a graph-size-dependent value, and we analyze their effect on the distinguishing-power of MP-GNNs.

+Denote by $\CN$ the class of MP-GNNs comprising (only) such aggregations, denote the number of equivalence classes that an MP-GNN $N$ induces on vertices in graphs of size $n$, and on whole graphs of size $n$, by $N_{\dpower}(n)$ and $N_{\gdpower}(n)$ respectively, and similarly for CR$^{(2)}$ by $\text{CR}^{(2)}_{\dpower}(n)$ and $\text{CR}^{(2)}_{\gdpower}(n)$, then we prove the following. \begin{itemize} \item [1.]
 The uniform distinguishing-power of each MP-GNN in $\CN$ is at most polynomial in the graph size (\Cref{thm:main}).
 Formally,

-As the number of non-isomorphic graphs is doubly-exponential, that upper bound is highly significant. \item [2.]
-Observing a lower-bound for $\text{CR}^{(2)}_{\dpower}$, we add that not only the distinguishing-power of $\CN$ is weaker, i.e. there are vertices distinguishable CR$^{(2)}$ and not by $\CN$, but it gets infinitely weaker as the graph size grows (\Cref{cor:subweakerthancr}).
+As the number of non-isomorphic graphs is super-exponential, $2^{\Omega(n^2-n\log n)}$, that bound is significant. \item [2.]
+Observing a lower-bound for $\text{CR}^{(2)}_{\dpower}$, we add that not only the distinguishing-power of $\CN$ is weaker, i.e. for every $N\in\CN$ there are vertices distinguishable by CR$^{(2)}$ and not by any $N$, but it gets infinitely weaker as the graph size grows (\Cref{cor:subweakerthancr}).
 Formally,

 \end{itemize} While we focus on MP-GNNs that consist of $\relu$-activated MLPs for their message and combination functions, our results may apply also to other MP-GNNs architectures (\Cref{rem:rem1}).